pygame2/pygame2/pygame2/libs/readme.md

-any library that supports pygame2 that we have permission to distribute can go here
+any library that supports pygame2 and we have permission to distribute can go here